tomchor/pymicra/README.md

 To remove Pymicra, the easiest way is to use pip (`sudo apt-get install python-pip`) with the command `sudo pip uninstall pymicra`.

-## Suggested notation (already default)
+## Default notation
-To work with Pandas (and hence Pymicra) each column of data preferably has to have its own name, so it is important that the names the user uses for columns match the ones that Pymicra uses (although a different-from-default notation can be passed to Pymicra).
+To work Pymicra each column of data has to have its own name, so it is important that the names the user uses for columns match the ones that Pymicra uses (although a different-from-default notation can be passed to Pymicra).
 The next lines describe some general quantities, followed by the name that should be used inside straight brackets, followed by the units that compose it.
 The names provided are the default names and will be subjected to change by the user.
+You should  check the notation by using `print(pymicra.notation)`, but here's a quick introductory list:

- - concentration [conc] - (mass of substance)/(mass of air)
+ - mass concentration [conc] - (mass of substance)/(mass of air)
- - density [rho] - (mass of substance)/(volume of air)
+ - mass density [rho] - (mass of substance)/(volume of air)
- - molar density [mrho] - (molar mass of substance)/(volume of air)
+ - molar density [mrho] - (moles of substance)/(volume of air)
- - mixing ratio [r] - (mass of substance)/(mass of dry air)
+ - mass mixing ratio [r] - (mass of substance)/(mass of dry air)

-We take humidity as the only exception to the rule above, following instead for the concentration of H2O:
+ - molar mixing ratio [mr] - (moles of substance)/(moles of dry air)
- - specific humidity [q] - (mass of h2o)/(mass of air)
+ - specific humidity [q] - (mass of h2o)/(mass of moist air)

 We also assume that the Reynolds decomposition of any variable "a" takes the form